IP-FL: Incentivized and Personalized Federated Learning: Further evaluation of the empirical performance of

-For evaluation with CIFAR10 Data, we use the same configurations as in subsection \ref{subsec:Results_Synthetic_data}.
-We perform training for 500 rounds with both PI-FL and FedSoft.
-The Table \ref{tab:PI-FL_CIFAR10} shows the tier-level model test accuracies for PI-FL with CIFAR10 data.
-PI-FL accurately differentiates between clients of different distributions.
-This is visible by the accuracy difference of each tier-level model on different distributions.
-For example on the 10:90 partition $c1$ model has a $70.96\%$ accuracy on the $\theta_{1}$ distribution and has $2.56\%$ accuracy on $\theta_{0}$ which indicates that tier-level model $c1$ trains with clients that have the majority of their training data from $\theta_{1}$.
-Similarly, $c0$ trains with clients that have their majority of training data from $\theta_{0}$ and has an accuracy of $62.78\%$.
+Cluster-based pFL methods cluster all heterogeneous clients within different clusters so each cluster has homogeneous clients with similar data distribution in it.
+So first we test the client-preference driven clustering design of {\ipfl} with Synthetic CIFAR10 Data to show the performance of cluster-level models.
+We use the same configurations described in the main paper for the CIFAR10 dataset evaluation.
+We perform training for 500 rounds with both {\ipfl} and FedSoft.
+Table \ref{tab:PI-FL_CIFAR10} shows the cluster-level model test accuracies for {\ipfl} with Synthetic CIFAR10 data.

+{\ipfl} accurately differentiates between clients of different distributions.
+This is visible by the accuracy difference of each cluster-level model on different distributions.
+For example on the 10:90 partition $c1$ model has a $70.96\%$ accuracy on the $\theta_{1}$ distribution and has $2.56\%$ accuracy on $\theta_{0}$ which indicates that cluster-level model $c1$ trains with clients that have the majority of their training data from $\theta_{1}$.
+Similarly, $c0$ trains with clients that have their majority of training data from $\theta_{0}$ and has an accuracy of $62.68\%$.

-Table \ref{tab:PI-FL_FedSoft_CIFAR10} shows the tier-level model accuracy comparison of PI-FL and FedSoft.
-The number inside the parenthesis along with accuracy shows the distribution for which the tier-level model performs best.
-For example, for the linear partition, PI-FL $c0$ tier-level model has an accuracy of $61.66\%$ for distribution $\theta_{0}$ and $59.44\%$ accuracy for distribution $\theta_{1}$.
-For the linear partition with FedSoft, both $c0$ and $c1$ perform best on only one distribution $\theta_{1}$ with accuracy $34.42\%$ and $49.62\%$.
-Pi-FL outperforms FedSoft in terms of accuracy for each partition and is able to distinguish between different distributions accurately.
+Table \ref{tab:PI-FL_FedSoft_CIFAR10} shows the cluster-level model accuracy comparison of {\ipfl} and FedSoft.
+The number inside the parenthesis along with accuracy shows the distribution for which the cluster-level model performs best.
+For example, for the linear partition, {\ipfl} $c0$ cluster-level model has an accuracy of $61.66\%$ for distribution $\theta_{0}$ and $59.44\%$ accuracy for distribution $\theta_{1}$.
+For the linear partition with FedSoft, both $c0$ and $c1$ perform best on only one distribution $\theta_{1}$ with accuracy $34.42\%$ and $49.62\%$. {\ipfl} outperforms FedSoft in terms of accuracy for each partition and can distinguish between different distributions accurately.

+Table \ref{tab:FedSoft_CIFAR10} represents the result of FedSoft \cite{Ruan2022FedSoftSC} tested with the Synthetic CIFAR10 dataset.
+The experimental setup is explained in more detail in the main paper.
+We can observe that except for the 10:90 partition, FedSoft is unable to cluster clients under individual clusters in a way that each cluster-level model could dominate one distribution.
+Both cluster-level models perform well on only one distribution and the other is ignored leading to low test accuracy of both cluster-level models for the ignored distribution.